MatiasHiltunen/ratadroid_cli/README.md

 cd my-app
 ```

-This creates a project with:
+This creates a complete Android project with:
 - Gradle build files
 - Rust library with Ratatui Android Runtime
-- Example todo app
+- Demo app that runs if no custom app is registered
-- Basic Android manifest
+- Android manifest and resources

 ### 2. Build and run